 MFC added in folding box board increases bonding strength.
-This way, you can use bulkier fibres to separate the outer layers more and achieve better overall stiffness of the board for any given grammage.
-So, with MFC you can make a stronger board or reduce the package’s total weight.
+This way, you can use bulkier fibers to separate the outer layers more and achieve better overall stiffness of the board for any given grammage.
+So, with MFC we can make a stronger board and reduce the package’s total weight.

-Besides using MFC for its mechanical strength, we can create coatings and films featuring excellent barrier properties to preserve aromas and to protect against gases like oxygen, and even grease and oil.
+Besides using MFC for its mechanical strength, we are developing films featuring excellent barrier properties to preserve aromas and to protect against gases like oxygen, and even grease and oil.

 Imagine replacing plastic films in packaging.
 Or aluminium foil in long shelf-life packages.
 According to one of our customers, aluminum film carries as much as 50% of the CO2 footprint of their primary packaging material.
-So, by using bio-based MFC barrier films we could reduce the metal in billions of food and beverage products.
+So, in the future we could reduce the metal in billions of food and beverage packages by using bio-based MFC barrier films .